-A programme was designed to engage the public through a series of open sessions and individual interviews.
-Key representative bodies were engaged to ensure the views of special interest and minority groups were fully captured in accordance with our commitment to and work on tackling inequality and championing equality, diversity, and human rights-based approaches in our work.
-The public consultation also captured views from private businesses.
+A programme is being designed to engage the public through a series of open sessions and individual interviews.
+Key representative bodies will also be engaged to ensure the views of special interest and minority groups are fully captured in accordance with our commitment to and work on tackling inequality and championing equality, diversity, and human rights-based approaches in our work.
+The public consultation will also capture views from private businesses, additional to those included in the Firms Impact Test detailed below.